 Hey, it’s my bloggerversary.
 I know, a year already?
 I’m totally shocked I haven’t abandoned this thing yet.

 I’d like to thank all of you that read and comment and generally make me feel less socially awkward.
 You guys are the very best.
-So I decided to make some chicken soup for this special occasion.
+So I decided to make some Calabrian Spring Onion Chicken Soup with Ricotta for this special occasion.
 Why?
 Because my most popular recipe on this site is my Peruvian Cilantro Chicken Soup recipe, and I’d like to dethrone it.